A note on no-hair properties of static black holes in four and higher dimensional spacetimes with cosmological constant: Introduction

 \section{Introduction}

 It is well known that a stationary black hole in general relativity has the uniqueness or no-hair property: All asymptotically flat, stationary black holes in $4$-dimensional Einstein-Maxwell theory are uniquely characterized by their mass, angular momentum, and electric charge\cite{Israel:1967wq,Israel:1967za,Carter:1971zc,Robinson:1974nf,Robinson:1975bv,Mazur:1982db} (see also a review~\cite{Chrusciel:2012jk}).
 No-hair properties have so far been studied in a number of models with various different matter fields, by either proving no-hair theorems~\cite{Bekenstein:1971hc,Pena:1997cy,Nunez:1996xv,Lin:2020asf,Matsumoto:2022zvj} or explicitly (analytically or numerically) constructing hairy black hole solutions~\cite{Bizon:1990sr,Garfinkle:1990qj,Bizon:1992gb,Lavrelashvili:1992ia,Greene:1992fw,Nucamendi:1995ex,Herdeiro:2018wub,Fernandes:2019rez,Santos:2020pmh}.
+Here, by ``hair" we mean some non-trivial structure of matter fields outside the black hole event horizon which are not specified in terms of the global conserved charges measured at asymptotic infinity.
+As a more modest alternative to the no-hair theorems, it has been conjectured---in fact, shown for certain cases~\cite{Nunez:1996xv}---that if a black hole is allowed to possess hair, the hairy region must extend beyond $3/2$ the horizon radius.
+This is known as the no-short hair conjecture.
 Most of such studies have focused mainly on the case of $4$-dimensional, asymptotically flat spacetimes.

 There have recently been plenty of astrophysical and cosmological evidence to support unknown dark sector in our universe.
 The existence of dark matter and dark energy (or a positive cosmological constant) modifies, in principle, the spacetime structure near the event horizon, as well as asymptotic region, which allows for a cosmological horizon.
-It is of considerable importance to study no-hair properties of stationary black hole spacetimes with positive cosmological constant (see, e.g., \cite{MaAYu15,Borghini:2019msu}).
+It is of considerable importance to study no-hair properties of stationary black hole spacetimes with positive cosmological constant (see, e.g., \cite{MaAYu15,Borghini:2019msu} for no-hair theorems and also e.g.,~\cite{Cai:1997ij,An:2023bpb} for examples of hairy black holes in asymptotically de Sitter spacetimes).